xbeat/Machine-Learning/README.md

 Feature Selection Using Information Gain/Mutual Information

 Feature selection is a crucial step in machine learning that helps identify the most relevant features for a given task.
 Information Gain and Mutual Information are powerful techniques used to measure the importance of features.
 This presentation will explore these concepts and their implementation in Python.

+## Leveraging Python Descriptors for Robust Attribute Management

+Understanding Python Descriptors

+Descriptors are a powerful feature in Python that provide a way to customize attribute access in classes.
+They enable fine-grained control over how attributes are accessed, modified, and managed through special methods, reducing code redundancy and improving maintainability.

 ## Dependency Inversion Principle in Python